datamin-io/public-documentation/integrations/library-of-integrations/twilio.-sms.md

 **Integration type**:  `Write`

-Datamin supports sending critical SMS alerts to the verified phone numbers of members of your organization.
+Ylem supports sending critical SMS alerts to the verified phone numbers of members of your organization.

 **Data for the connection:**